sivalabs/sivalabs-hugo/content/posts/2011/2011-01-26-10-things-to-become-outstanding-java.md

 #### 4. Subscribe to forums

 We are not alone.
 There are lots of people working on the same technologies that we are working on.
 When doing a simple proof of concept on a framework may not give you real challenges.
-But when you start using it on real projects you will face weird issues and you won&#8217;t find any solution in their official documentation.
+But when you start using it on real projects you will face weird issues and you won't find any solution in their official documentation.
 When started working on a new technology the best and first thing to do is subscribing to that technology forums.
 Whatever the issue you are facing someone else in this world might have already faced it earlier and might have found the solution.
 And it would be really really great if you can answer the questions asked by other forum users.

 #### 5. Follow blogs and respond